Skip to content Skip to footer

 • What conventions will you adopt when planning your study?

-• What existing protocols should you consider adopting for sample preparation, sequencing, variant calling etc?
+• What existing protocols should you consider adopting for sample preparation, sequencing, variant calling and other operations?

 • What conventions should you adopt for documenting your research?